wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/configuring-project.rst

 The :guilabel:`Motor / Motor Controller Selection` allows you to add ports for each motor controller that will be used.
 The :guilabel:`+` and :guilabel:`-` buttons let you add and remove ports respectively.

+.. note:: If you are plugging in your encoders into motor controllers make sure that the motor controller type and port(s) are the first ones you specify.

 .. image:: images/motor-selection.png
    :alt: Motor selection section.